3 Civil War Road Trips Through the National Parks

 by

-Last Updated on March 3, 2024 by Grant
+Last Updated on September 29, 2024 by Bonnie

 The American Civil War was a watershed moment in our country’s history.
 It asked the question, over four brutal years, whether our country could weather its most dire test.
 One way to learn about this war is by visiting the battlefields where it was fought on a Civil War road trip.